Archive | Mindset

 Don’t Fear Change, Master It!

 Chances are you will not be the same runner in five years.
-In this episode we speak with Brad Stulberg -performance coach and author of new book ‘Master of Change: How to Excel When Everything is Changing —Including You’.
+In this episode we speak with Brad Stulberg -performance coach and author of the new book ‘Master of Change: How to Excel When Everything is Changing —Including You’.

 Continue Reading →